kaltura/kme-sdk-android/user-guide.md

 ```

 ### Connect to the room using WS
-Based on information from WebRTC server the applciation can connect to the room using WS by calling `kmeSDK.roomController.connect()` API
+Based on information from WebRTC server the application can connect to the room using WS by calling `KmeRoomController.connect()` API
 ```
  private fun connectToRoom(webRTCServer: KmeWebRTCServer, companyId: Long, roomId: Long) {
      val wssUrl = webRTCServer.wssUrl